dgruninger97/Project/docs/notebook.md

 ## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose

-At this point, we have satisfied all of our drivers and presented a different design for each iteration
+At this point, we have satisfied all of our drivers and presented a different design for each iteration.